-In a hearing for Jonathan Taylor, one of four men charged with the murder of Dwayne Dillard, the prosecution and defense argued over which pieces of evidence should be allowed to be submitted to the court.
+In a hearing for Jonathan Taylor, charged with the murder of Dexter Motley, the prosecution and defense argued over which pieces of evidence should be allowed to be submitted to the court.

 On Monday, the prosecution argued statements made by Taylor in a 2015 interview should be used to support his role in the alleged murder.
 However, the defense argued that Taylor was not read his Miranda Rights, and thus, his statements cannot be used in trial.

 As the hearing proceeded, the detective who conducted this interview gave his testimony.